wilsonespina/PORTFOLIO_WDI_PROJECT_1/README.md

 ```

 ### Lessons Learned
-After my first
+After my first JavaScript project, there were many lessons that I could take away from the experience, including:

+1.

 ## FEATURES BACKLOG

 Having only spent a week on on this first project, there were a number of features I would have liked have added.
-Given more time, I'll owkron the following:
+Given more time, I'll work on the following:

 1. Adding additional levels to the game so you can increase the difficulty after each successive level.
+2. Adding a continuous highscore so you can see efforts from other people not just your own.
+3. If a player moves the object to a position where it's imposible to move, the game would deduct points and you would reset in a new position.